hauser-group/scf_guess_tools/README.md

 it, you can pass `cache=True` to the `load`, `guess` and `calculate` functions.
 You can also cache your own functions by applying the provided `@cache` annotation.

+Warning: `Molecule`, `Wavefunction` and `Matrix` instances might exhibit floating  point fluctuations upon serialization and de-serialization.
+This can cause semantically equivalent objects to hash to different keys.
+It is recommended to use basic datatypes as parameters for cached functions.

 ```python
 from scf_guess_tools import Backend, Wavefunction, load, guess, calculate, f_score